FY 2022 Call for Reviewers

 - Indicators of any relevant knowledge/experience in leading or overseeing program innovation, scaling of effective practices, and program dissemination.

 - Indicators of any relevant experience working in rural education.

 - Whether you have previously been a Department of Education peer reviewer, including serving as a peer reviewer for the FSCS or Promise Neighborhoods (PN) programs; whether you have worked on a funded FSCS or PN grant project; or whether you have served as a project director or staff person on another recent Department of Education grant.

-- The reviews will take place over 3-4 consecutive weeks starting in the late summer (specific dates TBD).
+- The reviews will take place over 3-4 consecutive weeks starting in the late September (specific dates TBD).
 If you are selected, you will be contacted to confirm availability for the specific dates.